 You can do this with Google Adsense (the ads you see everyone on people's websites) or with affiliate marketing (or both).
 These are just two of many ways to make money online but they are the most powerful, particularly for beginners.

-More importantly, affiliate marketing and online advertising in general requires minimal investment and you don’t need any specific skills.
+More importantly, affiliate marketing and online advertising, in general, require minimal investment and you don’t need any specific skills.
 This means that it is a business type that anybody can get involved with.
-All you need is passion for a topic, and the willingness to write articles for your website.
-With research you can find out what people are looking for, and you can expand your knowledge to become a true expert in your field.
+All you need is a passion for a topic, and the willingness to write articles for your website.
+With research, you can find out what people are looking for, and you can expand your knowledge to become a true expert in your field.

 Google ads are easy to explain; Copy/paste some code on your site and you get paid per click.
 More traffic = more clicks = more money.

 The idea of affiliate marketing may be a bit less familiar.
 What you do is promote products through the articles on your site.
 You could write an article about the Top 5 Drones For Photography, or The Easiest Drone To Learn For Newbies.
 Even articles like How To Troubleshoot Your Drone Propellers can drive traffic to product reviews.